 Several times a year, our Shabbat services surround a special theme.
 In the past, it has been Rock Shabbat, LGBT Pride Shabbat, Sephardic Shabbat, Yemenite Shabbat, and Classical Reform Shabbat, Israeli Shabbat, and MLK Shabbat.

-This service is a participatory and discussion-based experience.
+This 10 a.m. service is a participatory and discussion-based experience.
 Between prayers, congregants are asked questions and conversation is generated within the minyan.
 Led by both the Cantor and Rabbi, this service is only an hour and 15 fifteen long.

 Never done yoga?
 No problem!
 There will be lots of variations to make movements accessible in your body.